bdiev/WheatMagnateBot/README.md

 - **💬 Say**: Opens a modal to send a message to Minecraft chat.
 - **📨 Msg**: Opens a modal with fields for nickname and message to send a private message to a player.
 - **👥 Players**: Shows a list of online players.
-- **Reply** (in whisper conversations): Opens a modal to reply to the player.
+- **Reply** (in conversations): Opens a modal to reply to the player.
 Supports arbitrary commands if message starts with "/".
+If starts with "/r ", displays only the text after it in the conversation.
 - **Remove** (in whisper conversations): Deletes the conversation.

 ## Behavior Notes